-- 2. Application for Authority to Prescribe Controlled Substances - a.
-Physician assistant applicants applying for controlled substance prescriptive authority must complete a Board approved educational program prior to making application. - b.
-In order to obtain the authority to prescribe controlled substances in any schedule, the physician assistant shall submit an application approved by the Board. - 3.
-Incorporation of Physician Regulations Pertaining to Prescribing, Administering and Dispensing of Medication

-For the purpose of directing the manner in which physician assistants may prescribe controlled substances, the Board incorporates Chapter 25 of the Board's Regulations Pertaining to Prescribing, Administering and Dispensing of Medication as applied to physicians, including but not limited to all Definitions, Maintenance of Records and Inventories, Use of Diet Medication, Use of Controlled Substances for Chronic (Non-Terminal) Pain, and Prescription Guidelines.
-All physician assistants authorized to prescribe controlled substances shall fully comply with these regulations.
+- B. Application for Authority to Prescribe Controlled Substances - 1.
+Physician assistant applicants applying for controlled substance prescriptive authority must complete a Board approved educational program prior to making application. - 2.
+In order to obtain the authority to prescribe controlled substances in any schedule, the physician assistant shall submit an application approved by the Board. - C. Incorporation of Physician Rules Pertaining to Prescribing, Administering and Dispensing of Medication For the purpose of directing the manner in which physician assistants may prescribe controlled substances, the Board incorporates Administrative Code Part 2640, Chapter 1 Pertaining to Prescribing, Administering and Dispensing of Medication as applied to physicians, including but not limited to all Definitions, Maintenance of Records and Inventories, Use of Diet Medication, Use of Controlled Substances for Chronic (Non-Terminal) Pain, and Prescription Guidelines.
+All physician assistants - authorized to prescribe controlled substances shall fully comply with these rules.
+D. Registration for Controlled Substances Certificate Prescriptive Authority

-- 4. Registration for Controlled Substances Certificate Prescriptive Authority - a.
-Every physician assistant authorized to practice in Mississippi who prescribes any controlled substance must be registered with the U. S. Drug Enforcement Administration in compliance with Title 21 CFR Part 1301 Food and Drugs. - b.
-Pursuant to authority granted in Mississippi Code, Section 41-29-125, the Board hereby adopts, in lieu of a separate registration with the Board, the registration with the U.S. Drug Enforcement Administration as required in Section 502.4.a. above, provided, however, where a physician assistant already possesses a controlled substances registration certificate for a practice location in another state or jurisdiction, the physician assistant may not transfer or otherwise use the same registration until he or she meets the training requirements set forth in Section 502.2.a.
-In the event, however, a physician assistant has had limitations or other restrictions placed upon his or her license wherein he or she is prohibited from handling controlled substances in any or all schedules, said physician assistant shall be prohibited from registering with the U.S. Drug Enforcement Administration for a Uniform Controlled Substances Registration Certificate without first being expressly authorized to do so by order of the Board. - c.
-The registration requirement set forth in these regulations does not apply to the distribution and manufacture of controlled substances.
+- 1. Every physician assistant authorized to practice in Mississippi who prescribes any controlled substance must be registered with the U. S. Drug Enforcement Administration in compliance with Title 21 CFR, Part 1301 Food and Drugs. - 2.
+Pursuant to authority granted in Mississippi Code, Section 41-29-125, the Board hereby adopts, in lieu of a separate registration with the Board, the registration with the U.S. Drug Enforcement Administration as required in Part 2615, Rule 1.5.D.1, provided, however, where a physician assistant already possesses a controlled substances registration certificate for a practice location in another state or jurisdiction, the physician assistant may not transfer or otherwise use the same registration until he or she meets the training requirements set forth in Part 2615, Rule 1.5.B.1.
+In the event, however, a physician assistant has had limitations or other restrictions placed upon his or her license wherein he or she is prohibited from handling controlled substances in any or all schedules, said physician assistant shall be prohibited from registering with the U. S. Drug Enforcement Administration for a Uniform Controlled Substances Registration Certificate without first being expressly authorized to do so by order of the Board. - 3.
+The registration requirement set forth in these rules does not apply to the distribution and manufacture of controlled substances.
 Any physician who engages in the manufacture or distribution of controlled substances or legend drugs shall register with the Mississippi State Board of Pharmacy pursuant to Mississippi Code, Section 73-21-105.
 For the purposes herein, "distribute" shall mean the delivery of a drug other than by administering, prescribing, or dispensing.
-The word "manufacture" shall have the same meaning as set forth in Mississippi Code, Section 73-21-105(q). - 5.
-Drug Maintenance, Labeling and Distribution Requirements Persons registered to prescribe controlled substances may order, possess, prescribe, administer, distribute or conduct research with those substances to the extent authorized by their registration and in conformity with the other provisions of these regulations and in conformity with provisions of the Mississippi Uniform Controlled Substances Law, Mississippi Code, Sections 41-29-101 et. seq., except physician assistants may not receive samples of controlled substances.
+The word "manufacture" shall have the same meaning as set forth in Mississippi Code, Section 73-21-105(q). - E. Drug Maintenance, Labeling and Distribution Requirements Persons registered to prescribe controlled substances may order, possess, prescribe, administer, distribute or conduct research with those substances to the extent authorized by their registration and in conformity with the other provisions of these rules and in conformity with provisions of the Mississippi Uniform Controlled Substances Law, Mississippi Code, Sections 41-29-101 et. seq., except physician assistants may not receive samples of controlled substances.
 A physician assistant may receive and distribute pre-packaged medications or samples of non-controlled substances for which the physician assistant has prescriptive authority.